Published 10 September 2019

 A development database is linked to a project for the purpose of generating Migration Scripts.
 Redgate Change Control enables a connected development experience.
 You can make changes directly to your development database, and then when you're ready to commit these to your version control system, use the Generate migrations tab to script these to your project.

 When working with an existing database, you must setup a baseline script that represents the current state of your database.
 This is necessary so that we can build the shadow database from scratch when you generate migrations to understand any new changes on your development database that haven't been imported into the project yet.
 This is also important so you can spin up new environments in dev and test or deploy to new client sites.
-Learn more about how to setup a baseline at Creating a baseline.
+Learn more about how to setup a baseline at Creating a baseline script.